lix-it/api-docs/source/includes/_errors.md

 queued |  Lookup queued.
-Try this request again in a few minutes rate_limit |  The request has been rate limited api_error | Internal API error
+Try this request again in a few minutes rate_limit |  The request has been rate limited api_error | Internal API error viewer_invalid | the 'Viewer' was not found or does not have the correct permissions